JewgienijD/Library-App/README.md

 # User stories
 - user can add a new book to the library
-- user can exchange read-status
+- user can change read-status
 - user can remove a book from the library